vsouza/awesome-ios/README.md

 - [JDVideoKit](https://github.com/jamesdouble/JDVideoKit) - You can easily transfer your video into Three common video type via this framework.
 - [VersaPlayer](https://github.com/josejuanqm/VersaPlayer) - Versatile AVPlayer implementation for iOS, macOS, and tvOS.

+- [YiVideoEditor](https://github.com/coderyi/YiVideoEditor) - a library for rotating, cropping, adding layers (watermark) and as well as adding audio (music) to the videos.

 ## Messaging

 Also see [push notifications](#push-notifications)